joseantoniopino/tazuo-scripts/ToK/README.md

 ### Reporting Issues

-1. Enable debug mode (`DEBUG = True`)
+1. Run the script once to generate `config.json` (if not present)
+2. Open `public/ToK/config.json` and set `"debug": true`
-2. Reproduce the issue
+3. Reproduce the issue
-3. Get log file from `ToK/logs/`
+4. Get log file from `public/ToK/logs/`
-4. Create GitHub issue with:
+5. Create GitHub issue with:
    - Description of problem
    - What you expected
    - Log excerpt showing the issue